VinnySmallUtilities/sdel/readme.md

 3) The file size is expanded to a multiple of 65536 bytes (0x10000) by the same pattern If the wiping occurs several times, then the wiping of additional space occurs after all times of the wiping of the entire file has been completed.
 4) The file is renamed.
 The characters of the file name are replaced with spaces with the same length.
     For example, the file "a.txt " will be renamed to five spaces.
+Patterns are not applied, renaming is always done only once.
 5) The file is reopened with the "File.truncate" flag.
 That is, when opening a file, the OS will trim this file to zero size (it will be harder to understand how much the file weighed)
 6) The file is deleted by the usual means of the OS